joseph-flinn/site/frontend/posts/learning-and-operating.md

 When tension exists between the two goals, which one wins?
 It fully depends on the student and the balancing loops that they have set up for themselves and their personal goals with their program.
-Two weeks into my new lifestyle as a student, I chose to optimize for grades; sacrificing learning which meant I was living out of alignment with my core value.
+Two weeks into my new lifestyle as a student, I chose to optimize for grades, sacrificing learning which meant I was living out of alignment with my core value.
 Living out of alignment with one's core values is a recipe for quickly becoming discontent and unhappy.
-This was the start of questioning if a terminal Masters program was how I wanted to spend the next two years.
+This was the start of questioning if a terminal Master's program was how I wanted to spend the next two years.

 Learning best comes through immersion into a subject to be exposed to new ideas.
 These ideas form a chaotic cloud that connect to currently held mental models.
 Writing pierces through the cloud to